mikzuit/fair-job-offer/README.md

 #### [F] Job offering
 #### [G] Email Claiming your data protection under GDPR
 #### [H] Email Gdpr signature

+... and keep in mind the following tips:

 1. Any [A](#a-job-position) should have a [B](#b-job-description) and [C](#salary-range).
 You couldn't have interest whithout this, always ask for it, if they cannot tell you, then [E](#e-something-fishy-is-going-on) ✅
 2. [B](#b-job-description) , [C](#c-salary-range) and [D](#d-registered-name-of-the-company) are never "Confidential" that's public information in a [F](#f-job-offering), if they cannot tell you, then [E](#e-something-fishy-is-going-on).
 Unless you have received an offer from NSA or similar. ✅